 |Product (Rate Program)||Rate||APR|

 Looking to buy a home in Vermont?
 Well, unless you've got your own green mountain of money, you'll probably need to get a mortgage if you want to buy a home in the Green Mountain State.

 Vermont residents sometimes like to joke that their rural state is a bit behind the times, but when it comes to mortgages, it's been ahead of the curve.
 Concerned about the possibility that easy credit could lead borrowers into financial difficulty, the state enacted its own "ability to repay" mortgage rules in the 1990s and early 2000s.
 Those helped Vermont weather the ensuing foreclosure crisis in somewhat better shape than many other states.

-A similar option, the 15-year fixed-rate mortgage, offers lower interest rates than the 30-year variety and is popular with people who are refinancing an existing Vermont mortgage after paying down the balance for a number of years.
-It may also be chosen as a home purchase option for those who can afford the higher monthly payments, compared to a 30-year loan.
+A similar option, the 15-year fixed-rate mortgage, offers lower interest rates than the 30-year variety and is popular with Vermont borrowers who are refinancing a mortgage they've had for a number of years.
+This can often get them a lower rate while allowing them to pay the loan off a few years faster, at considerable savings in interest.

 The other major type of home loan is the adjustable-rate mortgage, or ARM.
 Rather than locking in your original interest rate for the life of the loan, an ARM allows the interest rate to vary over time to reflect current market conditions.
 This allows you to get a lower initial rate than on a comparable fixed-rate loan, because the lender isn't committing to a set rate for a long period of time.

 Most ARMs are structured to give you an initial fixed rate for a certain period of time, often 3, 5, or 7 years, and then adjust every year thereafter.
 These are commonly given names like 3/1, 5/1 or 7/1 to reflect this setup.
 Other variations are also available, however.